SJMdev/vk/readme.md

 if we look at the avaiable validation layers, it seems that we do not have the validation layer at this moment?

+I launched the Vulkan configurator and launched my executable and hijacked the validation layers, and from that point onward, the other validation layers are available.
+It seems there is something weird going on with the registry(????????).

+I do not know how other people fix this on console (are environment variables available there?)

 # Lessons Learned